Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 - Be sure there are clear exit paths for a child who uses mobility devices or has vision loss.

-- Obtain a medical alert and/or identification bracelet for your child.
-Some organizations sell decals that can be put on the home or car to alert responders that there is a child with special needs (see example).
+- Get a medical alert and/or identification bracelet for your child.
+Some retailers, like Amazon, sell decals that you can put on your home or car to alert responders that there is a child with special needs inside.

 Create a network of family, neighbors or friends that can help you and your child.